NegruA/bone_cancer_lesions_segmentation/README.md

 4. **Frame 4:** Displays results with the diseased tissue highlighted and contoured, also allowing the user to export the results.

 Each frame integrates a functionality for viewing the specific images returned by all applied methods, along with a system for navigating through the image batch, enabling synchronization across all frames.

+## Testing
+For a preview of the application's output, we have also included some result files in the repository.
+These files showcase the application's capability to identify and highlight potential osteolytic lesions, offering a glimpse into the analytical and visual output users can expect.

+## Output Preview
+For a preview of the application's output, we have also included some result files in the repository.
+These files showcase the application's capability to identify and highlight potential osteolytic lesions, offering a glimpse into the analytical and visual output users can expect.